zeynelacikgoez/FrameText-Extractor/README.md

 1. **Load Video**: The video is loaded, and frames are processed at regular intervals (e.g., 1 frame per second).
 2. **Resize Frames**: Frames are resized to speed up processing.
 3. **Motion Detection**: The script checks if the current frame differs significantly from the previous frame to avoid unnecessary OCR operations.
-4. **Text Extraction**: If motion is detected, the text is extracted using Tesseract OCR.
+4. **Text Extraction**: If motion is detected, text is extracted using Tesseract OCR.
+5. **Text Correction**: Extracted text is processed and corrected using the DeepSeek API and a language model.
-5. **Save Results**: The extracted text is saved to a text file.
+6. **Save Results**: The corrected text is saved to a text file.

 ## Customization